-Faculty members believe that exposure to all content and experiences presented in class is essential to the learning process and expect attendance at all scheduled sessions.
-When attendance is not possible, it is the student's responsibility to notify faculty by phone, and obtain/review class notes and other materials.
+Faculty members believe that exposure to all content and experiences presented in class is essential to the learning process and expect attendance at all scheduled sessions (via Zoom at distance sites or on campus for Bangor students).
+When attendance is not possible, it is the student's responsibility to notify faculty by phone/text and obtain/review class notes and other materials.
 Do not email faculty regarding your absence, as some faculty may not have time to check email in the morning before class.
 It is not the instructor's responsibility to provide missed class materials.
 Attendance will be taken in all classes.
+Attendance is imperative to group work.
+Zoom may be used from home 2 times per semester due to weather, illness or a household member's illness.